South Florida Bulls men's basketball: Media

-Under the current American Athletic Conference TV deal, all home and in-conference away men's basketball games are shown on one of the various ESPN networks or streamed live on ESPN+.
-Live radio broadcasts of games are also available nationwide for free on the Bulls Unlimited digital radio station on TuneIn.
+Under the current American Conference TV deal, all home and in-conference away men's basketball games are shown on one of the various ESPN networks or streamed live on ESPN+.
+Live radio broadcasts of games are featured on WRBQ 104.7 FM in the Tampa Bay and Southwest Florida media markets and are also available worldwide for free on the Bulls Unlimited digital radio station on TuneIn.